Wendover Arm Canal: Phase 2

 While the phase one section is navigable by broad-beamed boats, the phase two section will only accommodate narrow boats.
 The re-profiled channel has sloping sides, which benefit wildlife but do not allow mooring, and so three 50 yd mooring recesses have been built.
 Around 0.25 mi of this section were rewatered in 2009, and although water levels were initially kept lower than the design depth, the channel successfully held water for the first time in 120 years.
 The rewatered section runs eastwards from Drayton Beauchamp, rather than connecting to the section which is already navigable, and a further 440 yd was rewatered during 2015.
 To speed up progress, the Trust considered using contractors for some of the work, and in November 2015 submitted a bid jointly with the Canal and River Trust (CRT) for a grant of £1.9 million to the Heritage Lottery Fund.
 This successfully passed the first round of discussions but the Trust and CRT pulled out of submitting the second stage documentation after it was discovered that the section near Tring bridge, which had been used for landfill, was filled with noxious waste, rather than domestic rubbish.
 This meant that specialist handling and disposal of the infill would be required, and they were unable to sensibly cost this within the deadlines for the submission.

 Work on the next section continued, and through the period of the Covid-19 pandemic, regular working parties were swelled by local volunteers from the Waterway Recovery Group, whose other activities were curtailed by the lockdown.
 With technical support provided by the Inland Waterways Association's Restoration Hub, the 475 yd between bridge 4a and bridge 4 were completed, with rewatering beginning on 27 November 2021 and expected to take about three weeks.
 That only left about 0.5 mi of canal between bridge 4 and the navigable section at Little Tring.
-This section includes the 200 yd of noxious infill, which is mainly ash, but contains traces of lead from paint and plumbing products.
+This section included the 200 yd of noxious infill, which was mainly ash, but contained traces of lead from paint and plumbing products.
 A trial excavation of a small part of this was funded by the Trust during 2021, leading them to conclude that the cost of removing all of the infill for processing could be met from available funds.
 Additional funds would then be needed for the materials required to continue the restoration work.
 However, in mid-2022 Dacorum Borough Council made a grant of £135,000 towards the cost of removal of the infill, to supplement £20,000 from Tring Council given earlier in the year and a legacy from a local resident.
-This funding should enable the infill to be completely removed by the end of summer 2022.
+This funding paid for contractors to remove 1,400 tons of infill, so that work on the Little Tring section could continue.